pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 | PostHog   | assigns unique id + storage before consent  | GDPR, ePrivacy    |
 | Umami     | assigns unique id: hash from ip, user agent | GDPR              |
 | Vercel    | assigns unique id: hash from ip, user agent | GDPR              |

+It's also possible sending requests to third party APIs, so just using third party analytics, may be a violation of GDPR as you're exposing the user's IP address without their consent.

+The only leeway here is legitimate interests, as mentioned before.
+Do you have legitimate interests in tracking unique visitors, and solely that?
+It's likely you *just* want to see the number of visitors to your site, and since you can already track interests and traffic via page views, I do not think it applies here.

 #### Matomo